dkshubert/unNESassary/README.md

 # unNESassary
-Yet another NES emulator.
+Yet another NES emulator, using modern C++.
 This is a project started purely for fun, with the aim of crossing off two childhood/teenage dreams from my bucket list:

 - Writing an emulator
 - Beating Ninja Gaiden